MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/fin-ops/get-started/embed-website.md

 ## <a name="viewing-embedded-apps"></a>Skoða innfelld forrit

-Til að skoða innfellt forrit á síðu í Finance and Operations-forritum skal opna síðu sem er með innfellt forrit.
+Til að skoða innfellt forrit á síðu í Finance and Operations forritum skaltu opna síðuna sem hefur innfellda appið.
 Munið að á sumum síðum er hægt að opna forrit með því að nota hnappinn **Power Apps** á staðlaða aðgerðasvæðinu.
 Að öðrum kosti kunna þær að birtast beint á síðunni sem nýr flipi eða flýtiflipi eða blað eða sem nýr hluti á vinnusvæði.

 ## <a name="editing-or-removing-embedded-apps"></a>Breyta eða fjarlægja innfelld forrit